Skip to main content

 EXTERNAL_CUSTOMER_ID VARCHAR External customer ID.

-FIRST_NAME_DELIVERY VARCHAR First name for delivery.
+FIRST_NAME_DELIVERY VARCHAR First name as found in the delivery information.

-FISCAL_CODE VARCHAR Company VAT ID / Tax ID.
+FISCAL_CODE VARCHAR Company VAT ID/Tax ID.

-LAST_NAME VARCHAR Customer last name.
+LAST_NAME VARCHAR Customer last name as found in the billing information.

-LAST_NAME_DELIVERY VARCHAR Last name for delivery.
+LAST_NAME_DELIVERY VARCHAR Last name as found in the delivery information.

 PHONE VARCHAR Customer's phone number.